alexisdpc/Kirks-approximation/README.md

 # Kirk's approximation for pricing Spread Options

-We overview and implement Kirk's approximation to price the spead option on two futures contracts.

 The payoff of a spread option on two futures contracts is given by
 <div align="center">
 <table>